 Human population variability.
 Neither the extent of interindividual variability in carbon tetrachloride metabolism nor human variability in response to carbon tetrachloride has been fully characterized.
-Factors that could contribute to a range of human response to carbon tetrachloride include variations in CYP450 levels because of age-related differences or other factors (e.g., exposure to other chemicals that induce or inhibit microsomal enzymes), nutritional status, alcohol consumption, or the presence of underlying disease that could alter metabolism of carbon tetrachloride or antioxidant protection systems.
+Factors that could contribute to a range of human response to carbon tetrachloride include variations in CYP450 levels because of age-related differences or other factors (e.g., exposure to other chemicals that induce or inhibit microsomal enzymes), genetic polymorphisms in drug metabolism enzymes, transporters, and receptors (all of which can markedly affect susceptibility to a toxic chemical), nutritional status, alcohol consumption, or the presence of underlying disease that could alter metabolism of carbon tetrachloride or antioxidant protection systems.
 Incomplete understanding of the potential differences in metabolism and susceptibility across exposed human populations represents a source of uncertainty.